-The following should be
+The following should be considered aggravating and mitigating factors:

-considered aggravating

-and mitigating factors:

-(3) What was the relative harm to the client?
+- (1) What was the materiality of the breach? - (2) Was it intentional or inadvertent? - (3) What was the relative harm to the client?

 6. COMMINGLING

 Standard A.15.b.: A CFP® professional may not commingle a Client's Financial Assets with the Financial Assets of the CFP® professional or the CFP® Professional's Firm.